 I truly believe dating is no exception.
 If you are a person of faith, I encourage you to ask, “How could God be glorified in our dating life?”

-Date Night for Married Couples is as Easy as 1 – 2 – 3!
+Dating your spouse is as easy as 1 – 2 – 3!

 Yes, date night should be a romantic encounter between two people designed to increase attraction, intimacy, and closeness.